-The measure tracks annual trends in motor-vehicle-related fatal resulting from the most common contributing factors or highway features.
-This data represents seven of the top focus areas presented in Missouri's Blueprint to Save More Lives.
+The measure tracks annual trends in motor-vehicle-related fatalities resulting from the most common contributing factors or highway features.
+This data represents the four focus areas presented in Missouri's strategic highway safety plan, Show-Me Zero.

-Missouri law enforcement agencies submit a vehicle accident report form to the Missouri State Highway Patrol to be entered into a statewide traffic crash database, which is part of the Transportation Management System.
+Missouri law enforcement agencies submit a vehicle crash report form to the Missouri State Highway Patrol to be entered into a statewide traffic crash database, which feeds into MoDOT's Transportation

+Management System.
 MoDOT staff query and analyze this data to determine the number of unrestrained occupants in crashes, how often aggressive driving, distracted driving, alcohol and other drugs contribute to crashes, and whether or not the vehicles ran off the road, the crash occurred in a curve or the crash occurred at an intersection.